 The Baptism Ritual

 We've always had a private baptism with my dad, the Deacon, godparents and immediate family.
-This time around we're in a new parish that celebrates in a beautiful, traditional ceremony we didn't want to miss out on.
-Dad still will be baptizing our youngest, but we'll truly be with our church community.
-Including music and other traditions I've never witnessed such as having a "special person" holding baby during the readings then presenting him to the parents, or baby entering in street clothes, undressing down to diaper, then gowning up after baptizing in water.
+Once we participated in a beautiful, traditional ceremony we didn't want to miss out on.
+My dad performed the baptism, but it was so touching to have our church community included.
+They had music and other traditions I've never witnessed such as having a "special person" holding baby during the readings then presenting him to the parents, or baby entering in street clothes, undressing down to diaper, then gowning up after baptizing in water.
 We were so excited.

 Our special person holds our child at first, then brings him or her in when called in by name.
 Shortly after it is time to bless the holy water and then the children.
 What an exciting time for everyone there.
 All babies are born with original sin, so what a beautiful gift God gave us with Baptism to fill our children with soul-cleansing grace and the gifts of the Holy Spirit!

-The parents and godparents take the newly baptised child to be dressed in their gown (or white outfit or cloth) to symbolize their being clothed in Christ, pure white without original sin.
+In the ceremony, The parents and godparents take the newly baptized child to be dressed in their gown (or white outfit or cloth) to symbolize their being clothed in Christ, pure white without original sin.

-The child is annointed and blessed.
+The child is anointed and blessed.
 Then the parents are also blessed along with the godparents.

 Their candle can be lit on the anniversary of their Baptism, on their birthdays, at future sacraments such as First Communion, and it can be the candle they use with their spouses' to lite their wedding unity candle.

-Take pictures of your child with EVERYONE who attended.
+Now, I'm no professional photographer, so you'll have to do research how to get great shots inside a church during the Baptism.
+But afterwards, it certainly is important to take pictures of your child with EVERYONE who attended.
 You'll be glad you took the time.
 I've had a lot of experience with this, and someone can really feel left out if not included in the pictures.
-Take a group photo if time constraints.
+Take a group photo if there are time constraints.
 Include the priest or deacon who baptized your child too!

 Father in Heaven,